Cybersecurity + Law Enforcement: The Cutting Edge Symposium

 Senior Privacy Policy Counsel at Google

-David Lieber is the Senior Privacy Policy Counsel at Google, specializing in privacy and data protection issues.
-He was a speaker at the symposium.
+David Lieber is Google's Senior Privacy Policy Counsel, specializing in data privacy and security matters.

 Jack Reed